Allergies - general

 What you can do.

 - Cool down the red or itchy bit.
 You could have a cool shower, put the affected part into a bowl or bath of cool water, or place wet cloths over the rash.
-You could use an ice pack, but make sure you do not put ice directly onto the skin (put a damp cloth between the ice and your skin).
+Don't use an ice pack.

 - Try something like calamine lotion patted on gently and allowed to dry.